epj-coastline/EPJ-Mirror-Application/client/README.md

 # Coastline Client

-*For all commands make sure you are in the `client` directory, not in repository root.*
+*For all commands make sure you are in the `client` directory, not in the repository root.*

 ## Project setup

-This project uses [npm](https://www.npmjs.com/) for packaging and dependencies management. npm comes usually with [node.js](https://nodejs.org/en/).
+This project uses [npm](https://www.npmjs.com/) for packaging and dependency management. npm comes usually with [node.js](https://nodejs.org/en/).

 1. Install all dependencies